 Finally, we may temporarily reduce the visibility of Posts or accounts that we believe with high confidence to be in violation of the crisis misinformation policy.
 If we determine that the accounts have continued to violate the policy, amplification limitations can be reapplied.

 We may reduce visibility by:

-- Making Tweets and Retweets from those accounts ineligible for recommendation in certain parts of the Twitter product (such as top Search results)
+- Making Posts and Reposts from those accounts ineligible for recommendation in certain parts of the X products (such as top Search results);

-- Excluding Tweets by the account itself in email or in-product recommendations
+- Excluding Posts by the account itself in email or in-product recommendations.

 In instances where accounts repeatedly violate this policy, we will use a strike system to determine if further enforcement actions should be applied.
 Two notices applied within 30 days will result in a 12-hour account time-out.
 Three or more notices applied within 30 days will result in 7-day time-outs.